 Basic home safety

-Again, a must for every home and a legal requirement in most cases.
+A must for every home and a legal requirement in most cases.
 Mains-powered alarms are preferable, and photoelectric alarms are the best type for homes, as shown by our tests and as recommended by most fire authorities.
 As well as smoke alarms, consider other fire safety equipment such as a fire blanket and extinguisher, and have an escape plan.

 First aid kit